Abiskar-Timsina/ImageDownloader/README.md

 # ImageDownloader:
 ##### About:
-ImageDownloader is a simple web scrapping tool that can be used to download images directly form duckduckgo.com.
+ImageDownloader is a simple web scraping tool that can be used to download images directly form duckduckgo.com.
 This is a personal project that I have been coding over the weekend.
 I built this because I found myself continuously downloading images from various sites for data collection.
 So, I decided to automate it.

 ## Features:
 - CLI tool for image collection; use directly from the command line.